kdeath83/unofficial-wellarchitected-mas-mindforge-lens/README.md

 # Unofficial Well-Architected MAS MindForge Lens

-A custom AWS Well-Architected Lens that maps the MAS Project MindForge AI Risk Management and Governance Framework (January 2026) into the AWS Well-Architected Tool.
+A custom AWS Well-Architected Lens that maps the MAS AI Risk Management Operationalisation Handbook (March 2026) into the AWS Well-Architected Tool.

 **This is an unofficial, community-maintained project.** It is not endorsed by MAS or AWS.